 How to Report?

 Each Subscriber must receive its own Location Account Number(s).
 The details corresponding to such Location Account Number should be that of the Subscriber.

+Each Subscriber must receive its own Location Account Number(s).
+The details corresponding to such Location Account Number should be that of the Subscriber.

 The Contracting Party must report its Subscriber’s Use of Information Supplier-Controlled Information and Recipient-Controlled Information under separate Information Product codes.
 For the avoidance of doubt, the Contracting Party must maintain different Information Product codes for the reporting of Information Supplier-Controlled versus Recipient-Controlled Information.
 It is advised to use the Information Product codes specified by Euronext.